mantidproject/mantid/docs/source/release/v6.0.0/sans.rst

 - Wavelength limits entered with comma ranges larger than 10, e.g. `1,5,10,15` no longer throw a Runtime Error.
 - ISIS SANS will print the name of any missing maskfiles instead of an empty name.
+- Fixed a bug in ISIS SANS GUI with the `Save Other` dialog.

 :ref:`Release 6.0.0 <v6.0.0>`